dotnet/core/release-notes/6.0/cve.md

-# .NET 6 CVEs
+# .NET 6 Security Vulnerabilities

 The .NET Team releases [monthly updates for .NET 6](https://github.com/dotnet/announcements/labels/.NET%206.0) on [Patch Tuesday](https://en.wikipedia.org/wiki/Patch_Tuesday).
 These updates often include security fixes.
 If you are on an older version, your app may be vulnerable.

 Your app needs to be on the latest .NET 6 patch version to be secure.
-The longer you wait to upgrade, the greater the exposure to [CVEs](https://www.cve.org/).
+The longer you wait to upgrade, the greater the exposure to [Common Vulnerabilities and Exposures (CVEs)](https://www.cve.org/).

 ## Which CVEs apply to my app?